Kamptee: History

 Map of Nagpur district showing location of Kamptee.

 Kamptee was founded in 1821 when the British established a military cantonment on the banks of the Kanhan.
 Kamptee was previously named Camp-T for its shape.
 The town quickly became a center for trade, but trade dwindled with the arrival of the railway in the late 19th century.
 An Iron Age hoard of weapons was excavated by Major George Pearse of the Royal Artillery from the Wurreegaon barrow near Kamptee in the mid-nineteenth century.
 Dating to between the 7th and 1st centuries BCE, it was one of the first hoards from this period discovered in the Indian Sub-Continent and is now kept in the British Museum, London.

 Geography

 National Highway No.7 passes through Kamptee.
 Three bridges cross the Kanhan river.
 One is a railway bridge, one is road N.H.7, and the third is a small road that goes to Old Kamptee.
 One water filter plant supplies the larger area of Nagpur city.

 Religion

-According to the 2011 census of India, Islam is the most popular religion in Kamptee city, with approximately 43.18% of the population following it Hinduism is followed by 34.14% of the population, and Buddhism by 21.78% of the population.
+Hindus, Buddhists, Muslims, Christians, and Sikhs are well represented in Kamptee, with Hindus, Buddhists, and Muslims in the majority.
+According to the 2011 census of India, Islam is the city's most prominent religion, with approximately 43.18% of the population following it.
+Hinduism is followed by 34.14% of the population, and Buddhism by 21.78% of the population.
 Sikhism is followed by 0.28% of the population and Christianity by 0.21% of the population.